vercel/styled-jsx/README.md

 ## How It Works

-The example above compiles to the following:
+The example above transpiles to the following:

 ```js
 import _jsxStyleInject from 'styled-jsx/inject'